The Most Common Felony Crimes in Colorado

 Will a Felony Show Up On Background Checks?

 Yes.
-Felony convictions appear on background checks and can affect employment, housing, and credit opportunities unless sealed by court order.
+Felony convictions typically appear on background checks and can affect employment and housing, unless sealed by court order.

 Can I Vote If I Have a Felony Conviction In Colorado?